 There is no recovery time, unless you were given a medicine to relax.
 After an MRI scan, you can return to your normal diet, activity, and medicines unless your doctor tells you otherwise.

 Why the Test is Performed

 MRI provides detailed pictures of the breast.
-It also provides clear pictures of parts of the breast that are hard to see clearly on an ultrasound or mammogram.
+It also provides clear pictures of parts of the breast that are hard to see or evaluate clearly on an ultrasound or mammogram.

 Breast MRI may also be performed to:

 - Check for more cancer in the same breast or the other breast after breast cancer has been diagnosed

 - Distinguish between scar tissue and tumors in the breast

 - Evaluate an abnormal result on a mammogram or breast ultrasound